 You may have noticed that Skis.com carries inline skates…lots of inline skates.
 We have a downright comprehensive selection that caters to any style, discipline and price point.
 It’s that good.

 As you know from our selection of winter gear, when it comes to stocking quality hard goods, we do it right.
 Now, why, you ask, should a skier care about inline skates?
 Put simply, inline skating will make you ski better.

 Inline skates build endurance and make the off-season work for you

 For any skier, from the vet who counts time on snow in months and not days, to the comfortable intermediate who gets a couple glorious long weekends on the hill every season, inline skates have a big roll to play in helping you reach your goals on the hill by skiing longer with less fatigue.

 The gym is an intimidating place, especially if you’re not a frequent user or if you don’t have a background in strength training.
-Staring down rows of weight machines drenched in dude sweat and other assorted funks, where to begin to become a better, fitter skier is a mystery without the help of a professional trainer.
-But, training on a set of inlines will make you stronger and fitter for ski season in the places you need to be a better skier, and you can’t do it wrong.
+Staring down rows of weight machines drenched in dude sweat and other assorted funks, where to begin to become a better, more fit skier is a mystery without the help of a professional trainer.
+But, training on a set of inline skates will make you stronger and fitter for ski season in the places you need to be a better skier, and you can’t do it wrong.
 Just skate, that’s it.

 Skiing, man’s greatest invention, requires a pretty unique blend of physical acumen.
 Skiing is aerobic, anaerobic, and demands core strength.
 It can be difficult to design a workout to improve your skiing.
 Fortunately, inline skating is both aerobic and anaerobic.